QUICK ANSWER

 Special Warranty Deed

-A special warranty deed limits the grantor's guarantees to the period of the grantor's ownership only.
+A special warranty deed limits the grantor's warranties to the period of the grantor's ownership only.
 The grantor warrants that no title defects arose during the time they owned the property.
 If a defect from a previous owner surfaces, the grantee has no claim against the grantor.

 Special warranty deeds are common in commercial transactions and transactions involving banks, estates, and corporate entities.